 Singapore, although small, has many different areas for you to stay in.
 From bustling city centers to cultural hubs and even beach resorts, there’s a spot on this island for every kind of traveler!

 Apart from Sentosa – a fantastic beach resort island just off the coast of Singapore – the districts are all quite close to each other.
 So wherever you stay, you won’t be far from the other great places on offer.

 Places like Chinatown and Little India are fantastic for experiencing the many cultures available in Singapore.
-While Orchid Road is a hub of activity during the day, with shopping opportunities galore!
+While Orchard Road is a hub of activity during the day, it turns into a shopping opportunities galore in the evening!

 Alternatively, enjoy fine-dining at some of Singapore’s best restaurants in the Civic District.
-Immerse yourself into the culture as well by visiting the many art museums in the area, and find relaxation in some of the large green spaces – great for picnics!
-Or check out our marvelous guide in where to stay in Singapore!
+Immerse yourself into the culture as well by visiting the many art museums in the area, and relax in some of the large green spaces – great for picnics!
+For more information, check out our guide on where to stay in Singapore!

 Best Hostel in Singapore – Fisher BnB

 Fisher BnB can be found within convenient distance from everything important in Singapore.
 Visitors can even walk to places such as Little India and Chinatown!

 Offering ladies only, mixed and family dorm types, you can comfortably sleep with whichever group fits you best.
 With your comfortable bed, you’ll also get free WiFi and a scrumptious breakfast included in the rates.